AviatrixSystems/Docs/HowTos/onboarding_faq.rst

 example, it can contain credentials for an AWS IAM account, Azure account and GCloud account.

-How do we apply Azure role-based access control to Aviatrix Azure account?
+How do we apply Azure role-based access control to an Aviatrix Azure account?
 --------------------------------------------------------------------------
 Step 1.
 Add Aviatrix Resource Role through Powershell